How to increase salon clientele this Spring and fuel your revenue growth

 Act in time: Offer occasion-specific deals

 Timing is important.
 Always pay attention to what big event is due in the coming weeks and prepare for that.
+Because most big events mean customers looking for a makeover or something new.
+Create your salon marketing plan and mark the important events and occasions so that you don’t forget the apt salon promotion times!

-Case Study: Money-making guide for Prom
+Case Study: A money-making guide for Prom

 - The afternoon slots go first.
 Getting a fancy up-do at 9 a.m. means a long time before the evening’s prom, and afternoon hours also fit better with teens’ busy schedules